tangjiapeng/SA-ConvONet/README.md

 This repository contains the implementation of the paper:

-Sign-Agnostic CONet: Learning Implicit Surface Reconstructions by Sign-Agnostic Optimization of Convolutional Occupancy Networks
-**ICCV 2021 (Oral)**
+SA-ConvONet: Sign-Agnostic Optimization of Convolutional Occupancy Network **ICCV 2021 (Oral)**

 If you find our code or paper useful, please consider citing